CIS-2: Concordium Token Standard 2

 A URL and optional checksum for metadata stored outside of this contract.

-It is serialized as: 2 bytes for the length of the metadata url (n) and then this many bytes for the url to the metadata (url) followed by an optional checksum.
+It is serialized as: 2 bytes for the length of the metadata URL (n) and then this many bytes for the URL to the metadata (url) (UTF-8 encoded) followed by an optional checksum.
 The checksum is serialized by 1 byte to indicate whether a hash of the metadata is included, if its value is 0, then no content hash, if the value is 1 then 32 bytes for a SHA256 hash (hash) follows:

 MetadataChecksum ::= (0: Byte)